• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • In-network providers: 92,700 dentists and dental specialists nationwide

-Cigna is one popular choice for older adults on Medicare as their plans can include vision and hearing benefits, all included in one premium.
+Cigna is a popular choice for older adults on Medicare, as its plans can include vision and hearing benefits, all included in one premium.
 Most of their plans offer incremental benefits and can go up to 90% coverage on basic treatment.
-However, major coverage starts at 0% in the first year, so most plans do not have implant coverage until the second year.
+However, primary coverage starts at 0% in the first year, so most plans do not have implant coverage until the second year.

 • Large annual maximum